ASFHyP3/hyp3-docs/docs/guides/gunw_product_guide.md

 or via the [HyP3 Python SDK](../using/sdk.md){target=_blank}
 using the `submit_aria_s1_gunw_job` method of the `HyP3` class.

+To submit an ARIA_S1_GUNW job, all you need is:

+- the ARIA Frame ID number
+- a list of the two dates for the reference and secondary passes over that frame

+<--[TODO: add guidance about the order of dates once that has been determined]-->

 Unlike our other On-Demand InSAR workflows, customizable processing options (multilooking, filter strength, etc.) are not available for ARIA-S1-GUNW jobs.